Loxllay History, Family Crest & Coats of Arms

 Early History of the Loxllay family

 This web page shows only a small excerpt of our Loxllay research.
-Another 181 words (13 lines of text) covering the years 118 and 1180 are included under the topic Early Loxllay History in all our PDF Extended History products and printed products wherever possible.
+Another 91 words (6 lines of text) covering the years 118 and 1180 are included under the topic Early Loxllay History in all our PDF Extended History products and printed products wherever possible.

 Loxllay Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Loxllay has undergone many spelling variations, including Loxley, Lockley, Locksley and others.